vishvAsa/notes/history/homo/sapiens/Aryan/satem/indo-iranian/indo-aryan/v1/persons/sage-bloodlines/agastyaH/articles/Abhinavagupta-An-Historical-and-Philosophical-Study-K-C-Pandey/2_PHILOSOPHY/5_EFFECTABILITY_CAUSAL_AND_KARMA.md

 CHAPTER V

 sprout be supposed to be identical, then the notion of their duality becomes meaningless.
 Therefore, either the seed or the sprout only can be said to exist; because, identity and separateness cannot co-exist.
 Thus, according to the Sārkhya also, the causal activity will remain objectless.
 Nor can the assumption of evolution of one into multifarious forms improve the position of the Sankhya; because, evolution in itself is an action inasmuch as it consists in the assumption of multifarious successive forms by one at different points of time; therefore, if the ultimate nature (prakrti) be supposed to evolve it ceases to be pure material cause.
 It becomes an agent? (kartr).
-Nor can it be said that the idea of authorship (kartrtva) of the ultimate nature is not against the Sāükhya conception: for, although the Sārkhya admits the prakrti to be an agent, yet such an admission is in conflict with its own theory of insentiency (jadatva) of the ultimate nature.
+Nor can it be said that the idea of authorship (kartrtva) of the ultimate nature is not against the Sāūkhya conception: for, although the Sārkhya admits the prakrti to be an agent, yet such an admission is in conflict with its own theory of insentiency (jadatva) of the ultimate nature.
 The chief characteristic of an insentient thing is that it is of a certain fixed appea rance and that by itself it cannot manifest itself in any other than the fixed form.
 A stone, for instance, cannot assume multifarious forms of a man, a tree and a mountain etc and again after some time regain its original form; therefore, if Prakrti be insentient its manifesting itself in diverse forms at the time of creation and again assuming the state of equilibri um of qualities at the time of universal dissolution would be as impossible as the assumption by stone of its original condition as stated above :

 "Abhinnarūpasya dharmiṇah satatapravahadbahutara dharmabhedasambheda svātantryalakṣaṇam pariṇamana kriyākartrtvam yaduktam tat pradhānāderna yuktarh jada tvāt, jado hi nāma pariniṣthitasvabhāvah prameyapada patitah."